 NASA / JPL-Caltech / UA / JHUAPL / CRISM map courtesy Valerie Fox and Ray Arvidson

-Before & After: Map of the clay-bearing unit at the base of Mount Sharp
+Before & After: Map of Glen Torridon, the clay-bearing unit at the base of Mount Sharp

 Superimposed on high-resolution image of the base of Mount Sharp is a map made of data from the Mars Reconnaissance Orbiter CRISM instrument.
 In blue tints, the map shows the strength of a spectral signal attributed to the presence of smectite, a type of clay mineral that suggests the past presence of liquid water.
 The area with the smectite signal -- informally named Glen Torridon -- also has a distinct rubbly texture.
-The yellow line shows Curiosity's path up to sol 2296.
-The white path is the plan for Curiosity's future traverse as of the same sol.
+The yellow line shows Curiosity's path up to sol 2366 (3 April 2019).
+The white path was the plan for Curiosity's future traverse as of sol 2296.

 It took more than 6 years to reach the clay-bearing unit, but we’re finally there, and with all the instruments still working (except the wind sensor).
 The team is very ready to do science.
 The clay-bearing unit covers a fairly large area, so Curiosity won’t be performing multiple passes around the same terrain like it did at Pahrump Hills or Vera Rubin Ridge.
 Instead, it will do traverse science, starting and completing work as it rolls along a Z-shaped path.